ros2/ros2_documentation/source/About-node-management.rst

 ===============

 Sometimes you need to manage many interconnected nodes at once to reliably start, configure, and shut down your system.
+Managing multiple interconnected nodes is essential for complex robotic systems.
 This article summarizes the ROS developer tools and guidance available to help with node management.